Sleep and diet

 When is the best time to eat in the evening?

-Eating stimulates your body’s metabolism and blood flow to your digestive system.4 Scientific research on eating patterns and sleep duration suggests it’s best to avoid eating too late in the day, to allow time for the metabolic and digestive processes to slow down and give your body time to relax.
+Eating stimulates your body’s metabolism and blood flow to your digestive system.
+It’s best to avoid eating too late in the day, to allow time for the metabolic and digestive processes to slow down and give your body time to relax.3

 However, this isn’t the only reason.
 Establishing regular eating patterns and eating no less than three hours before you go to bed can help to improve sleep by optimising your body’s production of melatonin (the hormone that makes us feel sleepy) and controlling blood sugar levels.